BrandonBoone/PremierPowerUp/README.md

 ## Warranty/Liability

 This repository contains as-is userscript files.
-They may modify the behavior and performance of the target website, use at your own risk.
+They can potentially modify the behavior and performance of the target website in an unintended way, use at your own risk.